NotMephisto/colorshell/README.md

   - Tray(Applications running in the background)
   - Status (volume information, bluetooth, network and notification status)
 - Control Center
-  - Volume Sliders(Microphone and Speaker)
+  - Volume Controls (Microphone and Speaker)
+    - Volume Mixer(per-app volume)
   - Pages(the thing that shows up when you click the arrow on a tile)
     - Bluetooth devices
     - Network devices